AlbertoSaretto/Music-Genre-Recognition/README.md

 | CNN2D | 51%      | 1.70               | 0.38 |
 | MixNet| 55%      | 1.65               | 0.35 |

+You can find a detailed report in the report.pdf (to be added soon).

 ## 1D CNN